bouvet-apps/security-headers/README.md

 Easy to set up and use security headers for Enonic XP.

 ## How to use
-The application is available through [Enonic Market](https://market.enonic.com/vendors/bouvet/no.bouvet.app.securityheaders).
+The application is available through [Enonic Market](https://market.enonic.com/vendors/bouvet/security-headers).
-TODO: Make sure link is ok once submitted to market.

 ### Install application
 Open the Applications section of your Enonic XP installation.
 Click 'Install',